Bromley Park Care Centre

 • Bromley Park Care Centre, Beckenham

-Located on the outskirts of Beckenham, Bromley Park is a residential Care Centre providing specialist 24-hour nursing care for elderly people living with dementia.
-It offers outstanding amenities and is staffed by a highly-skilled team of nurses and carers, dedicated to providing loved ones with compassion, dignity and respect.
+Located on the outskirts of Beckenham, Bromley Park is a residential Care Centre providing specialist 24-hour nursing care for older people living with dementia.
+With outstanding amenities, the highly-skilled team of nurses and carers are dedicated to providing residents and loved ones with compassion, dignity and respect.

-One of the first care providers to champion the importance of nutrition for the elderly and those with Dementia, Nellsar employ a Nutrition & Wellness Manager for their Homes.
-Bromley Park acknowledges that nutrition and hydration are an integral part of good health and well-being, delivering well-balanced, nutritious meals and snacks to residents every day.
+One of the first care providers to champion the importance of nutrition for older people and those living with a Dementia, Nellsar employ a Head of Nutrition and Wellness for their Homes; they recognise that nutrition and hydration are an integral part of good health and well-being, delivering tailored, well-balanced, nutritious meals and snacks to residents every day.

 • Dementia